Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah.

-He must think that's really spitting in the face of bad luck.
+He must think of that's really spitting in the face of bad luck.

 That's really poor taste.